itainteasy/sourcejs-kss/README.md

 To install middleware, run npm command in `sourcejs/user` folder:

 ```
-npm install sourcejs-contrib-dss --save
+npm install sourcejs-kss --save
 ```

 After restarting your app, middleware will be loaded automatically.
 To disable it, remove npm module and restart the app.

 ## Usage

-DSS works as SourceJS middleware, when Spec (documentation page) is requested, plugin is searching CSS files in Spec folder by defined mask.
+KSS works as SourceJS middleware, when Spec (documentation page) is requested, plugin is searching CSS files in Spec folder by defined mask.

-All found CSS (or LESS/SASS/SCSS/Stylus) will be processed through [DSS](https://github.com/darcyclarke/DSS) in runtime, during request.
+All found CSS (or LESS/SASS/SCSS/Stylus) will be processed through [KSS](https://github.com/kss-node/kss-node) in runtime, during request.

 Here's an example of Spec folder structure